ScalaConsultants/Scorex/elm/README.md

 - `GET /blocktree/block/{id}` - returns block form block tree by given id (block with transactions in json format)

+#### `/peers`
+This endpoint is for getting information about peers that participates in network

+- `GET /peers/connected` - return list of peers connected to given node

+- `GET /peers/blacklisted` - returns blacklisted pears

+- `POST /peers/connect` - connects to specific node by ip address and port, example content of request: `{"host":"127.0.0.1", "port":"9084"}`

+- `GET /peers/all` - return list of all known pears

 ### Configuration
 `elm` is root for configuration for this project
 There are 4 sections inside it: